gemfire/spring-data-for-vmware-gemfire/documentation/introduction/introduction.md

 limitations under the License.
 -->

-The Spring Data for VMware GemFire reference guide explains how to use the Spring Framework to configure and develop applications with GemFire.
+The [spring-data-gemfire-name] reference guide explains how to use the Spring Framework to configure and develop applications with [vmware-gemfire-short-name].
 It presents the basic concepts and provides numerous examples to help you get started quickly.